Free Easter Acrostic Poem Template (With Examples for Kids)

 Sprinting around the garden trying to find the eggs,

-Too warn out you could barely stand on both of your legs,
+Too worn out you could barely stand on both of your legs,

 Everyone together for a great Easter feast,